enthdeesfrnlruhijakozh

 4. Alternatively, you can call the Highway Police at 1193 for roadside assistance.

 If you’re renting a car, you can also contact your rental company’s 24-hour hotline, usually printed on the rental agreement.
+For regional driving rules or getting a license, check how to get a Thai driving license as a foreigner.

 Note: Do not get out of the vehicle on high-speed roads unless absolutely necessary.
 It’s safer to stay inside and wait for help.